THE PBUA WESTOVER/LEHRER SCHOLARSHIP FOUNDATION

 - To foster a high standard of ethics and to further the interests of high school level (and below) baseball players in the Pacific Northwest.

 Any individual that has made a donation for the current baseball year will be a qualified voting member of the Foundation (“Qualified Members”) and be entitled to attend the Annual Meeting.
 Said meeting will be held in conjunction with the annual Portland Baseball Umpires (“PBUA”) summer rules clinic in May of each year.

 Board of Directors:

 The elected Board of Directors (the “Board”) of this Foundation shall consist of President, Treasurer, Scholarship Coordinator, Secretary and a Member-At-Large.
-These officers constitute the Executive Board of the Foundation.
+These five officers constitute the Executive Board of trustees for the Foundation.